A2osX/A2osX/.Docs/Glossary.md

 **kilobyte**: A unit of measurement, 1024 bytes, commonly used in specifying the capacity of memory or disk storage systems.
 In this usage, kilo (from the Greek, meaning a thousand) stands for 1,024.
 Thus, 64K memory equals 65,536 bytes.
 See also megabyte.
 Compare kilobit.

 **kilohertz**: A unit of measurement of frequency, equal to L000 hertz (abbreviated kHz).
 See also megahertz.

+**LanCeGS**: An Ethernet card for the Apple II series of computers.

 **landscape mode**: A printing mode in which text is printed top to bottom (that is, longways) on the paper.